 Araibi became a bitter critic of Khalifa once he fled Bahrain.
 “The royal family is determined to silence all of its critics, and Hakeem’s voice was clearly too loud,” said Yazbek.

 Bahrain, a tiny island kingdom that is home to the United States’ Navy’s Fifth Fleet, has been sharply criticized for its poor human rights record.
-This includes the May 2016 deaths of five anti-government protestors in the city of Duraz and last year’s banning of the main Shiite opposition party, Al Wefaq.
+This includes the May 2016 deaths of five anti-government protesters in the city of Duraz and last year’s banning of the main Shiite opposition party, Al Wefaq.

 In a June 2017 report, the UN’s human rights commissioner noted that “authorities have resorted to drastic measures to curb dissenting opinions such as torture, arbitrary detention, unfounded convictions, the stripping of citizenship, the use of travel bans” and “death threats.”